WDI-SEA/notes/16-react/react-router/react-router-full.md

 **So...**

-Let's add one `<h1>` that says `Dentist Website` and a paragraph with some short welcome text.
+Let's add one `<h1>` that says `Dental Spa` and a paragraph with some short welcome text.
 Your `App.js` file should now look like the code below.
 Save the file and check your browser to make sure the changes show up.

 **App.js**
 ```js